gscontras/alternatives/README.md

 	- For association with focus, *F*(*S*) is determined by Rooth's procedure of focus alternatives based on semantic type
 - We want a unified, non-stipulative theory of grammatical alternatives
 	- Apply a procedure similar Rooth's to both association with focus and scalar implicature
-	- Without *Horn Scales* or context to break symmetry, we need some other aspect of grammar to do this for us: structure
+	- Without *Horn Scales* or context to break symmetry, we need some other aspect of grammar to do this for us: ***structure***

 #### An alternative theory of alternatives

 - The goal: a unified theory of *F* (i.e., formal alternatives) for both scalar implicature and association with focus
 	- Define alternatives in terms of replacable elements and their possible replacements
-	- Identify replaceable with the set of focused consituents
+	- Identify replaceable elements with the set of focused consituents
 	- Identify the possible replacements of a constituent with the set of constituents that are at most equally complex

 ##### Defining complexity

 - Following Katzir (2007), complexity is relativized to a context *C* and evaluated with respect to structure
-- The relation &le;*<sub>c</sub>* --- '*at most as complex as, in context C*' --- orders structures according to complexity
+- The relation &le;*<sub>c</sub>* , '*at most as complex as, in context C*', orders structures according to complexity
 	- *S'* &le;*<sub>c</sub>* *S* if *S'* can be derived from *S* by successive replacements of sub-constituents of *S* with elements of the ***substitution source*** for *S* in *C*, *SS*(*S*, *C*)
 	- *SS*(*X*, *C*), the substitution source for *X* in context *C*, is the union of the following sets:
 		1. The lexicon
 		2. The sub-constituents of *X*
 		3. The set of salient constituents in *C*
-- A structure *X* gets simplified using substitutions from the lexicon and from the set of sub-constituents of *X*
+- A structure *X* gets simplified using substitutions from the lexicon and from the set of sub-constituents of *X* (and from particularly salient elements in context)

 ##### Calculating alternatives